Best Satellite Internet Providers for 2023

 DSL

-DSL, or digital subscriber line, uses telephone lines to provide connectivity to users.
+DSL, or digital subscriber line, uses telephone lines to connect users.
 Companies like AT&T, CenturyLink and Frontier offer DSL Internet.
 The good news is those copper lines are prevalent across the country.
 The not-so-good news is that download speeds typically fall short of what cable internet offers.
 In some cases, your speeds might even be slower than satellite internet.

 Fixed wireless/5G home internet

 5G home internet and fixed wireless go hand-in-hand: 5G home internet services are fixed wireless internet services.
 But not all fixed wireless services are 5G home internet offerings.
 Are you confused yet?
 Fixed wireless service means the connection between your provider and home is not wired.
-However, that fixed wireless connection can come via cellular networks (including 3G, 4G, 4G LTE and 5G) as well as by satellite.
+However, that fixed wireless connection can come via cellular networks (including 3G, 4G, 4G LTE and 5G) and by satellite.
 Fixed wireless networks tend to be slower and more laggy than wired connections.
-But the promise of 5G home internet -- from companies like Starry, T-Mobile and Verizon -- is speeds that compare favorably to cable connections.
+But the promise of 5G home internet -- from Starry, T-Mobile Home Internet and Verizon 5G Home Internet -- is speeds that compare favorably to cable connections.

 Fiber